Tom Hanks: 1980–1989: Early work, sitcom and comedy films

 With Nothing in Common (1986)—a story of a young man alienated from his father (Jackie Gleason)—Hanks began to extend himself from comedic roles to dramatic.
 In an interview with Rolling Stone, Hanks commented on his experience: "It changed my desires about working in movies.
 Part of it was the nature of the material, what we were trying to say.
 But besides that, it focused on people's relationships.
 The story was about a guy and his father, unlike, say, The Money Pit, where the story is really about a guy and his house."
 In 1987, he had signed an agreement with The Walt Disney Studios where he had starred to a talent pool in an acting/producing pact.
 After a few more flops and a moderate success with the comedy Dragnet (1987), Hanks' stature in the film industry rose.

 The broad success of the fantasy comedy Big (1988) established Hanks as a major Hollywood talent, both as a box office draw and within the industry as an actor.
 For his performance in the film, Hanks earned his first nomination for the Academy Award for Best Actor.
 Big was followed later that year by Punchline, in which he and Sally Field co-starred as struggling comedians.
 Hanks then suffered a run of box-office underperformers: The 'Burbs (1989), Joe Versus the Volcano (1990) and The Bonfire of the Vanities (1990).
-In the last, he portrayed a greedy Wall Street figure who gets enmeshed in a hit-and-run accident.
+In the last, he portrayed a greedy Wall Street figure who gets entangled in a hit-and-run accident.
 Turner & Hooch (1989) was Hanks' only financially successful film of the period.